jangelsb/git-plus-alfred-workflow/readme.md

-# git+ for Alfred
+# git+ for Alfred: a fully customizable git & zsh interface

-A highly customizable Git interface for Alfred, allowing you to create personalized commands and menus to streamline your workflow.
+`git+` allows you to create personalized commands and menus to fully streamline ✨your✨ workflow!

+---

 For detailed documentation on the commands, see [docs.md](docs.md).

+For the official Alfred fourm post, [check here](https://www.alfredforum.com/topic/22463-git-for-alfred-a-fully-customizable-git-zsh-interface/).

 ---